braynedigi/brayne-cookie-consent/README.md

 # Brayne Cookie Consent

-A lightweight WordPress plugin that displays a cookie consent banner on your site.
+Easy to configure cookie consent banner with GDPR and CCPA law support.
+Professional design with ADVANCED RESPONSIVE customization for Desktop, Tablet, and Mobile.
+Zero coding required.

 ## Installation
 1. Upload the plugin folder to `wp-content/plugins/`